WilliamKopans/WilliamKopans/README.md

 <h1 align="center"> Hi there, I'm William! 👋 </h1>
-  <p>Incoming freshman at Colby College interested in Economics and Data Science.</p>
+  <p> Freshman at Colby College interested in Economics and Data Science.</p>

 ---